 Ellie Mae, a mortgage data firm, has a Millennial Tracker that highlights which towns have high percentages of mortgages closed by millennials.
 That data, in turn, can help future homebuyers and real estate professionals alike identify new, accessible housing markets.

 Top 11 Cities for Millennial Home Buyers

-In six US cities, millennials actually make up more than half of home buyers.
+In six US cities, millennials actually make up more than half of home buyers, using services similar to best wayne movers to complete their moves.
 Some of these places are so small they aren’t even served by an interstate highway.
 Here are the top 11 cities that millennials are moving to, according to Ellie Mae.

 - Athens, Ohio: 59%